 Adjusted property EBITDA

-Adjusted property EBITDA (earnings before interest, tax, depreciation, and amortization) is one of the most important performance metrics to gauge how casino properties are performing.
+Adjusted property earnings before interest, taxes, depreciation, and amortization (or EBITDA) is one of the most important performance metrics to gauge how casino properties are performing.

 Full-year operating performance

 Adjusted property EBITDA declined 2.1% to $1,773.3 million in 2014.
 Adjusted property EBITDA increased 5.9% to $515.2 million at Wynn Las Vegas and fell 5.0% to $1,258.1 million at Wynn Macau.

 Investors can hold a diversified portfolio in these casino companies by investing in ETFs such as the VanEck Vectors Gaming ETF (BJK) and the Consumer Discretionary Select Sector SPDR Fund (XLY), which give a much broader exposure to the leisure industry.

 Matthew O. Maddox, president of Wynn resorts (WYNN), said that the adverse effect on EBITDA was a direct result of low hold in the premium mass area mainly in October and November.